 For those who don’t know yet, Konami has been slashing and burning their console game development on the down-low, having given Kojima Productions the boot and even canceled the much-anticipated Silent Hills.
 The latter saw the playable teaser P.T. pulled from Playstation Network, never to be downloaded by anyone ever again.

-What I have here is not merely a recap (I personally have little to no stake in Konami since I never really got to play their games during my childhood), but more of a speculation on some very likely conspiracies.
+What I have here is not merely a recap, but more of a speculation on some very likely conspiracies.
+I personally have little to no stake in Konami since I never really got to play their games during my childhood.
 These are merely semi-educated guesses from observations and second-hand knowledge about Japanese corporate and socio-political culture, which seem to be quite relevant to the subject at hand.

 NOTE: The following are merely my opinions and speculations made from observations of news and other people’s opinions on the matter.
 The more provocative statements made here are due to some recognizable patterns.
 Reader discretion is advised.